CorvetteCole/GotoSleep/README.md

 ## 1.3 (Major Feature Update):
 ### To Do
-- Not set
+- Add separare bedtimes for weekdays and weekends (perhaps have an interface like the clock app which lets you add bedtimes much like alarms.
+Then have the ability to select which days it is active)

+- Revamp custom notifications screen, allow user to have infinite custom notifications.
+Also instead of having like "Notification 1, Notification 2" have a header saying custom notifications and simply list them, allowing more to fit on screen

+- General performance optimizations

+- Add app shortcut for go to sleep early feature

 ### Done

 ## Future Feature Suggestions:
 - Add sleep tracking.
 Perhaps as a direct competitor to Sleep as Android

-- Add separare bedtimes for weekdays and weekends (perhaps have an interface like the clock app which lets you add bedtimes much like alarms.
-Then have the ability to select which days it is active)

 - Use only vector files vs png if possible

-- Revamp custom notifications screen, allow user to have infinite custom notifications.
-Also instead of having like "Notification 1, Notification 2" have a header saying custom notifications and simply list them, allowing more to fit on screen

-- General performance optimizations

 - Animate stars to gently blink